trampgeek/moodle-qtype_coderunner/Readme.md

 The following question types used to exist as built-ins but have now been dropped from the main install as they are intended primarily for University of Canterbury (UOC) use only.
-They can be imported, if desired, from the file **uoc_prototypes.xml**, located in the CodeRunner/coderunner/db folder.
+They can be imported, if desired, from the file `uoc_prototypes.xml`, located in the CodeRunner/coderunner/samples folder.

 The UOC question types include:

  1. **python3\_cosc121**.
 This is a complex Python3 question
 type that's used at the University of Canterbury for nearly all questions in the COSC121 course.
-The student submission is first passed through the [pylint](http://www.logilab.org/857) source code analyser and the submission is rejected if pylint gives any errors.
+The student submission is first passed through the [pylint](https://www.pylint.org/) source code analyser and the submission is rejected if pylint gives any errors.
 Otherwise testing proceeds as normal.
-Obviously, pylint needs to be installed on the sandbox server.
+Obviously, *pylint* needs to be installed on the sandbox server.
 This question type takes many different template parameters (see the section entitled *Template parameters* for an explanation of what these are) to allow it to be used for a wide range of different problems.
-For example, it can be figured to require or disallow specific language constructs (e.g. when requiring students to rewrite a *for* loop as a *while* loop), or to limit function size to a given value, or to strip the *main* function from the student's code so that the support functions can be tested
+For example, it can be configured to require or disallow specific language constructs (e.g. when requiring students to rewrite a *for* loop as a *while* loop), or to limit function size to a given value, or to strip the *main* function from the student's code so that the support functions can be tested